pyswmm/pyswmm/docs/source/tutorial/tutorial.rst

 functionality exists, open-source Python packages can now be used in conjunction with pyswmm to bring even more complex control routines.

-The following example illustrate the use of functions for comparing two depths.
+The following example illustrates the use of functions for comparing two depths.

 .. code-block:: python